How We Montessori…

 - Music Lingua with Miss Hannah - Miss Hannah uses music, movement, and story-telling to help our children learn the French language.
 In addition to following along with Miss Hannah's songs, the children practice patience and self-control with props and controlled movements.^

-- Fun with Ukulele - Our own Miss Erin strums her ukulele and hosts sign-alongs with her beautiful voice.+
+- Fun with Ukulele - Our own Miss Erin strums her ukulele and hosts sign-alongs with her beautiful voice in Madbury.
+Miss Jo, retired preschool teacher, sings and strums her Ukulele each month for the Dover children.*

 - Inspired Art - Our own Miss Ashley creates art projects adapted for the different age groups, inspired by great artists.+